 The same year of Thoreau’s walkabout to the area, the Worcester County Horticultural Society, which today owns and operates Tower Hill Botanic Garden, was established, making the Society one of the oldest active horticultural groups of its kind in the United States.
 In 1851, the Society’s first headquarters was built in downtown Worcester on Front Street and weekly summer shows highlighted the produce and gardens of the thriving agricultural community.
-The crops were so robust and varied that in 1855 one exhibitor alone showed more than 200 varieties of pears!
+The crops were so robust and varied that in 1855 one exhibitor alone showed more than 200 varieties of pears.
 The Society itself continued to grow and by 1867, the annual exhibition had to be moved.
 The Society was very active in Worcester for more than 100 years, sponsoring plant and produce shows with an emphasis as much on agricultural as flowers.

 Meanwhile, in the late 1800s, plans to create a reservoir in a valley that included part of Boylston brought engineers to the summit of what is now our property where they built a tower to survey the area.
-The Wachusett Reservoir, supplying drinking water to millions of Easter Massachusetts residents, was filled in 1908.
+The Wachusett Reservoir, supplying drinking water to millions of eastern Massachusetts residents, was filled in 1908.
 In the years that followed, the land became referred to as Tower Hill and the view below offered a dramatic perspective of the second largest body of water in Massachusetts.

 Horticultural Hall in Worcester

 While farmers toiled at Tower Hill in Boylston, by 1928, the Society had outgrown its Front Street property in Worcester.
 Land was purchased to build a new headquarters, Horticultural Hall, at 30 Elm Street in Worcester.
-But by the the mid-twentieth century the estate gardens that had supported Society’s exhibitions dwindled and exhibitions themselves decreased.
+But by the the mid-20th century the estate gardens that had supported Society’s exhibitions dwindled and exhibitions themselves decreased.

 Meanwhile, in 1946, Maynard and Winona Carter purchased Tower Hill’s 130 acres, which included the farmhouse and a five-bay barn built around 1800, from the Fitzgeralds and operated the property as a gentleman’s farm, one of two that they owned.